keithfma/keithfma.github.io/_posts/2018-10-08-somerville-slope.md

 Surface slopes in Somerville MA as percent grade over a 30 foot length scale, computed on a 1-meter grid from high-resolution lidar survey data.
-A few notable features are 1) high slopes along major roadway and rail lines caused by retaining walls at thier margins, and 2) high slopes at the edges of parcels on hilly terrain which are also caused by retaining walls at the edge of the level lots buildings rest upon.
+A few notable features are 1) high slopes along major roadway and rail lines caused by retaining walls at their margins, and 2) high slopes at the edges of parcels on hilly terrain which are also caused by retaining walls at the edge of the level lots buildings rest upon.
 Spot checking in Google Maps Street View show that the high slopes at parcel edges are not due to buildings mislabeled as